 Rewiring your home can bring it up to date and leave your electrical system working better than ever.
 Home re-wiring is a crucial step in ensuring you have the safest and most effective electricity in your home giving you a sense of relief that you don’t have faulty or unsafe wiring.

 Some homeowners allow their wiring to get worse and worse until it’s too late.
 Is your home bombarded with electrical problems?
 There are many warning signs your home needs to be rewired:

 - Flickering lights.
 Flickering lights can cause quite a disruption in your home when you’re trying to do simple everyday tasks.
 It’s usually a sign of faulty wiring somewhere in the home.

 - Discolored or charred outlets and switches.
 This is a sign that there’s a short caused by either a loose connection or faulty wiring near an outlet or switch.
 The loose connection may cause sparking that could result in a small fire which can cause the surface of the outlet to char or discolor.

 - Circuit Breaker trips frequently.
 Your circuit breakers job is to prevent fires by “tripping” or cutting off electrical flow when a circuit exceeds the number of amps it’s designed to handle.

 - Knob and tube wiring.
 This type of wiring is typical in homes built before 1935.

-If you notice any of these warning signs in your home, call the certified premier electricians at Bonney to check it out before they can cause any significant damage to your home.
-Although there is no set timeline for replacing your electrical system, you should always have your connections checked by a qualified electrician every 10 years.
+If you notice any of these warning signs in your home, call the electrical technicians at Bonney to check it out before they can cause any significant damage to your home.
+Although there is no set timeline for replacing your electrical system, you should always have your connections checked by a qualified electrician periodically.